dozmorovlab/UO_project_2021/06_ab_compartments/diff_analysis_compartmental_switches/dchic/README.md

 Determine compartmental swtiches between primary and livermet using dcHic (v2).

 ## Setup
-HOMER can be downloaded using the following website: https://github.com/ay-lab/dcHiC
+dcHiC can be downloaded using the following website: https://github.com/ay-lab/dcHiC

 ```